BethGoder/BethGoder.github.io/pubs.md

 "The Great Scientist Rivalry on Planet Sourdough." _5X5 Project_, charity anthology, March 2018

+"Our Weight on Other Worlds." _Factor Four Magazine_, April 2018

 #### __2017__
 ["When All the Clocks Are Wrong."](http://escapepod.org/2017/09/07/ep592-when-all-the-clocks-are-wrong/) _Escape Pod_, September 2017